freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

   ...
 ```

-### Add a dayjs Locale File for the New Language
+### Add a Day.js Locale File for the New Language

-By default, dayjs only includes English as a locale.
-To enable it to work with other languages, you need to add a new dayjs locale file to the CDN.
+By default, Day.js only includes English as a locale.
+To enable it to work with other languages, you need to add a new Day.js locale file to the CDN.

 In the [`build/news-assets/dayjs/<version>/locale`](https://github.com/freeCodeCamp/cdn/tree/main/build/news-assets/dayjs/1.10.4/locale) directory, create a new file and name it `isocode.min.js`.
 For example, if you are launching Dothraki News, name the file `mis.min.js`.

 > [!NOTE]
 > The version number will change as the dependencies are updated.

-Then, visit [this page on cdnjs](https://cdnjs.com/libraries/dayjs/1.10.4) with all available dayjs files for the version we're using, find the `https://cdnjs.cloudflare.com/ajax/libs/dayjs/<version>/locale/isocode.min.js` link for the new language, and open it in a new tab.
+Then, visit [this page on cdnjs](https://cdnjs.com/libraries/dayjs/1.10.4) with all available Day.js files for the version we're using, find the `https://cdnjs.cloudflare.com/ajax/libs/dayjs/<version>/locale/isocode.min.js` link for the new language, and open it in a new tab.

 > [!NOTE]
 > You only need to add the .../dayjs/\<version\>/_locale_/isocode.min.js locale file.
-You do not need to add any other dayjs files.
+You do not need to add any other Day.js files.

-Copy the dayjs locale code from the new tab into the new file you created.
-For example, here is an un-minified version of the English locale code for dayjs:
+Copy the Day.js locale code from the new tab into the new file you created.
+For example, here is an un-minified version of the English locale code for Day.js:

 ```js
 !(function (e, n) {